 Katella High School offers a Parent Leadership Academy 1.0 and 2.0.
 These are 8-week courses led by parent volunteers to teach fellow parents how to support their students' academic achievement needs.
 Additionally, parents can participate in a Parent Leadership Academy Book Club to examine and discuss publications relevant to parenting and education.
-Our Disciplina Positiva program provides parents and the community with resources for supporting their students through their education and adolescent years.
+Our Disciplina Positiva program provides parents and the community an opportunity to participate in parenting classes to improve their student's education and adolescent years with resources for supporting their students through their education and adolescent years.
+Katella High School offers four Parent Learning Walks, eight Coffee with the Principal, monthly parent workshops with school social worker, systems of support for McKinney Vento and foster youth, monthly parent-school and community activities with an emphasis on providing education opportunities for sped parents in the Spring of 2020, and Schoology workshops in Spring 2020.

-The Aeries Communication system makes it possible for teachers, administrators, and staff to more frequently and completely communicate with parents regarding their child's progress in school, school events, meetings, and opportunities to become involved with the school through membership in Parent Teacher Association (PTA), English Learner Advisory Committee (ELAC), School Site Council (SSC), booster clubs, and other activities mentioned above.
+The Aeries Communication system makes it possible for teachers, administrators, and staff to more frequently and completely communicate with parents regarding their child's progress in school, school events, meetings, and opportunities to become involved with the school through membership in English Learner Advisory Committee (ELAC), School Site Council (SSC), booster clubs, and other activities mentioned above.
 The school publishes and communicates all school information to the community in English and in Spanish to ensure maximum distribution and comprehension.
-Additionally, Aeries Student Information System trainings will begin for parents in the spring of 2018 to teach parents how to access information about their student's grades, attendance, and behavioral records online.
+Additionally, Aeries Student Information System training to teach parents how to access information about their student's grades, attendance, and behavioral records online.